armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-31-0.md

 ## Early access features enabled by default

 ### **New**: doNotEval SPeL expression

-- This feature introduces a new SpEL `doNotEval` method that includes the received JSON object with the NotEvaluableExpression class.
+- This feature introduces a new SpEL `doNotEval` method that includes the received JSON object with the `NotEvaluableExpression` class.
-- The toJson method (and others in the future) will not evaluate expressions and will not throw exceptions for instances of the NotEvaluableExpression class.
+- The `toJson` method (and others in the future) do not evaluate expressions and do not throw exceptions for instances of the `NotEvaluableExpression` class.
-- Please visit [doNotEval SPeL expression documentation](https://spinnaker.io/changelogs/1.30.0-changelog/#donoteval-spel-helper) for more details regarding this feature flag.
+- See the Spinnaker doc's [doNotEval SPeL expression changelog note](https://spinnaker.io/changelogs/1.30.0-changelog/#donoteval-spel-helper) for more details regarding this feature flag.

 ### Automatically cancel Jenkins jobs

-You now have the ability to cancel triggered Jenkins jobs when a Spinnaker pipeline is canceled, giving you more control over your full Jenkins workflow.
-Learn more about Jenkins + Spinnaker in this [Spinnaker changelog](https://spinnaker.io/changelogs/1.29.0-changelog/#orca).
+You now have the ability to cancel triggered Jenkins jobs when a pipeline is canceled, giving you more control over your full Jenkins workflow.
+Learn more this [Spinnaker changelog](https://spinnaker.io/changelogs/1.29.0-changelog/#orca).

 ### Enhanced BitBucket Server pull request handling

-Trigger Spinnaker pipelines natively when pull requests are opened in BitBucket with newly added events including PR opened, deleted, and declined.
+Trigger pipelines natively when pull requests are opened in BitBucket with newly added events including PR opened, deleted, and declined.
 See [Triggering pipelines with Bitbucket Server](https://spinnaker.io/docs/guides/user/pipeline/triggers/bitbucket-events/) in the Spinnaker docs for details

 ## Early access features enabled manually

-### **New**: Pipeline Triggers: only cache enabled pipelines with enabled triggers of specific types.
+### **New**: Pipeline Triggers: only cache enabled pipelines with enabled triggers of specific types

-Enabling this flag may allow Echo to better utilize it’s cache, improving overall pipeline trigger performance for frequently used pipelines.
-See (https://github.com/spinnaker/echo/pull/1292) for more information regarding this feature flag.
+Enabling this flag may allow Echo to better utilize its cache, improving overall pipeline trigger performance for frequently used pipelines.
+See the [pull request](https://github.com/spinnaker/echo/pull/1292) for more information regarding this feature flag.

 ### **New**: Option to disable healthcheck for Google provider

 Added the option to disable the healthcheck for Google provider similar to AWS and Kubernetes.

-### Helm Parameters
+### Helm parameters

-Spinnaker users baking Helm charts can now use SpEL expression parameters for API Version and Kubernetes Version in the Bake Manifest stage so that they can conditionally deploy different versions of artifacts depending on the target cluster API and K8s versions.
-To learn more about this exciting new feature, visit [Helm Parameters](https://spinnaker.io/docs/guides/user/kubernetes-v2/deploy-helm/#configure-api-versions-and-a-kubernetes-version).
+Spinnaker users baking Helm charts can now use SpEL expression parameters for **API Version** and **Kubernetes Version** in the Bake Manifest stage so that they can conditionally deploy different versions of artifacts depending on the target cluster API and Kubernetes versions.
+To learn more about this exciting new feature, see [Helm Parameters](https://spinnaker.io/docs/guides/user/kubernetes-v2/deploy-helm/#configure-api-versions-and-a-kubernetes-version) in the Spinnaker docs.

 ### Dynamic rollback timeout

 To make the dynamic timeout available, you need to enable the feature flag in Orca and Deck.
-You need to add this block to `orca.yml` file if you want to enable the dynamic rollback timeout feature:
+Add this block to  your `orca.yml` file if you want to enable the dynamic rollback timeout feature:

 ```yaml
 rollback: